poptech-global-tech-pvt-ltd/atlantis/README.md

-# atlantis
+# Atlantis
-This repository will store Atlantis configs
+This repository will store Atlantis configs for POP Run `helm upgrade` on pop-prod/internal-apps namespace after you update your values.